 J) All signs on the site would be required to comply with the North Merced Sign Ordinance and the Neighborhood Commercial sign regulations.
 As such, with illuminated signs may be required to shut off at 10:00 p.m.
-(Condition #12).
+(Condition #12 of Staff Report #20-01).